namenroodles04/ZENITH_Worldbuilding/ZENITH Communication.md

-The story takes place in a former US East-coast city.
-As a result, the main language is English.
+The story takes place in a former US East Coast city, and the main language is English.
 Although, thanks to Entech Corp., many people are capable of speaking remotely (telepathy).

+## Entech Production of TELEPATHY ##
+Entech keeps the true nature of its technology completely hidden, focusing more on market appeal to the masses.
+The prototype of telepathy sprouted from a strange piece of technology: a pair of glasses capable of projecting the thoughts of other people.
+The user could select whose thoughts they were hearing based solely on who they were talking to.
+The true origins of these mysterious glasses were never discovered.
+However, a team of skilled scientists was able to reverse-engineer the glasses to be able to project thoughts into other people's minds, rather than just being on the receiving end.